astrcrai/prospero-docs/docs/source/policies.rst

 Cost of use
 ------------

 Prospero is `free at the point of use` to researchers.
-Users are grouped into three accounting
+Users are grouped into three accounting ... blah blah blah ...

 Conditions of use